 You can also elect to challenge the fine in court, but you cannot do this while your fine is under review.
 You should be aware that there are costs involved with going to court and a court can impose greater penalties if you are ultimately found guilty of an offence.

-If you are considering challenging the fine, or the outcome of the review, then seek professional legal advice from a specialist traffic lawyer before proceeding.
+If you are considering challenging the fine, or the outcome of the review, then seek professional legal advice from an experienced, specialist traffic lawyer before proceeding.

 Once you ‘elect’ to contest the fine, the matter will proceed to court.